WUKY's Governing Board, click here.

 WUKY Diversity Statement:

-Diversity and inclusion remain integral to the strategic plans of both WUKY and our licensee, the University of Kentucky, as reaffirmed by the university’s new strategic plan.
-We believe diversity should be reflected in both staffing and programming.
-Moreover we take a long-range view of diversity.
+Diversity and inclusion inform the strategic plans of both WUKY and our licensee, the University of Kentucky.
+WUKY believes diversity should impact both staffing and programming decisions.
+Moreover, we take a long-range view.
 The demographics of our country and region are changing dramatically.
-We must anticipate that change and stay ahead of the curve.
-Where will the next generation of WUKY staff and programs come from?
-How can we ensure WUKY will reflect the diversity of our community in ten or even twenty years?
-Thus, in addition to addressing diversity in new staff hires or programming choices made today, we are also actively engaged in training a diverse crew of interns, reaching out to area high schools, and providing technical, programming & editorial support Lexington’s new LPFM stations that have an unswerving commitment to diversity.
+We must anticipate that change.
+Where will the next generation of WUKY staff, programs, and listeners come from?
+How will we ensure WUKY will reflect the diversity of our community in ten or even twenty years?
+Thus, in addition to addressing diversity in new hires or programming choices made today, we are training a diverse crew of interns, working closely with Central Kentucky high schools, and providing technical, programming & editorial support for Lexington’s two LPFM stations.

-WUKY has twelve full-time and eight part-time staff members.
-It is always difficult with a small staff to perfectly mirror a vibrant community of over 300,000 individuals, particularly at a station that has historically low turnover rates.
-WUKY’s staff generally reflects our community in terms of race, ethnicity, economic status, geography, gender, age, and other diversity criteria.
-Women comprise one-third of full-time staff.
-We have one African-American staff member (part-time).
-We strive to improve our staff’s diversity and hope to move some part-time positions to full-time as funding becomes available.
+WUKY has eleven full-time and four part-time staff.
+It is always difficult with a small staff to perfectly mirror a vibrant community of over 300,000 people, particularly at a station that has historically low turnover rates.
+There have been no full-time job openings at the station for over four years.
+Despite this, WUKY’s staff generally reflects our community in terms of race, ethnicity, economic status, geography, gender, age, and other diversity criteria.
+Women comprise over one-third of full-time staff, and we have one African-American staff member (part-time).

-WUKY’s diversity program and FCC EEO compliance are reviewed annually by the Sanchez Law Firm and UK officials.
+WUKY’s diversity program and FCC EEO compliance are reviewed annually by the Sanchez Law Firm and University of Kentucky officials.